-Pour oats, chia or flax seeds, powdered peanut butter Fit all your favorite protein in the mason jar.
+Pour oats, chia or flax seeds, powdered peanut butter Fit all your favourite protein in the mason jar.
 Mix well, add almond or regular milk and mix again.
-Top with berries and greek yogurt.
+Top with berries and greek yoghurt.

 To make 12 muffins (3 servings for me);

-Mix 6 whole eggs and 12 egg whites with pinch of salt and pinch of black pepper.
-Spray muffin with olive oil and pre heat the oven to 185°C.
+Mix 6 whole eggs and 12 egg whites with a pinch of salt and pinch of black pepper.
+Spray muffin with olive oil and pre-heat the oven to 185°C.

 Cut up 5 mini peppers and evenly distribute to each muffin pan hole and then pour egg mixture evenly throughout the pan.

 Bake for 20 to 25 minutes until the eggs are set.

 My favourite method is to use a slow cooker.